alvarezcl/gauss_work/README.md

 Fitting_Summing_Gaussians:
 Draws from 2 1D Gaussians and attempts to find the parameters of the sum of the distributions.
 Key difference is the loop through the different amplitude ratios.

+format:
+Formatting library for strings and information in plots.

 GalSimInstallation:
 Instructions for installing GalSim